top of page

 Webbing Issues

 Start by flexing the straps into a U-shape to reveal hidden damage.
-Fading colour screams UV exposure, common in WA's sunny skies, which embrittles nylon or polyester fibres making them stiff or brittle, withdraw immediately if fibres snap.
-Chemical stains from Perth industrial sites, like oils or acids in mining ops, cause swelling or discolouration; these weaken the webbing's 5kN load capacity, so clean with mild soap but bin it if stains persist.
-Cuts, frays, or burns are instant no-gos too.
+Fading colour screams UV exposure, common in WA's sunny skies, which embrittles nylon or polyester fibres, making them stiff or brittle.
+Withdraw immediately if fibres snap.
+Chemical stains from Perth industrial sites, such as oils or acids from mining ops, cause swelling or discolouration; these weaken the webbing's 5 kN load capacity, so clean with mild soap, but bin it if the stains persist.
+Cuts, frays, or burns are instant no-gos, too.

 Hardware Failures

-Check D-rings, buckles, and snap hooks for smooth movement without sharp edges.
+Check D-rings, buckles, and snap hooks for smooth movement and the absence of sharp edges.
 Corrosion from salty WA coastal work, think Perth ports, pits metal coatings fast; wipe clean but replace if rusted or cracked.
-Bent or deformed D-rings after a load or fall arrest show cracks or burrs, especially on dorsal points, scrap them right away as they won't pivot freely.
+Bent or deformed D-rings after a load or fall arrest show cracks or burrs, especially on the dorsal points.
+Scrap them right away, as they won't pivot freely.

 Stitching and Labels

-Inspect bar tacks near leg loops for pulls, loose threads, or uneven patterns; magnify if needed since weak stitching fails under load.
+Inspect bar tacks near leg loops for pulls, loose threads, or uneven stitching; magnify as needed, as weak stitching can fail under load.
 Illegible labels after just 2 years of heavy use hide expiry dates, serials, or AS/NZS 1891.1 compliance, making traceability impossible, tag it out.

 SRL Specifics